 How IOP Works

-Everything starts with an assessment by a licensed clinician.
-They’ll see if our level of care fits your needs.
-If so, we’ll get you into a program, and prescribe any needed medications, right away.
+Everything starts with an assessment by a trained clinician.
+They’ll get to know you and see if our level of care fits your needs.
+If so, we’ll get you into our program right away, and can prescribe meds as necessary.

 Based on the goals you want to accomplish, we’ll develop a tailored plan to get you there.
 This plan will be revisited by the therapist weekly to ensure you quickly arrive where you want to be.